You are currently viewing EUDIS Hackathon First Edition 2024

 • LDV Benoit Tancredi, NPS C5ISR, Cyber, Belgian Defence.

-Francois Arbault, the director for Defence Industry (A) at the European Commission, offers its welcoming word at the start of the hackathon.
-Gustaf Winroth, the deputy head of the unit of defence technologies (A3), offered their closing words.
+Francois Arbault, the director for Defence Industry (DEFIS.A) from the European Commission, offers its hybrid welcoming words at the start of the hackathon.
+Gustaf Winroth, the deputy head of the Unit of Defence Technologies (DEFIS.A3) from the European Commission, offered the closing words of this Hackathon.